Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-schema.png)

 We can register our UDTF using the decorator and specify the required parameters such as the output and input types, name of the UDTF, and required packages.
-Because the same packages and versions are being installed in Snowflake, snowpark automatically picks up and resolves these dependencies on the server side using the integrated Conda package manager ensuring all our code runs seamlessly inside of snowflake.
+Because the same packages and versions are being installed in Snowflake, Snowpark automatically picks up and resolves these dependencies on the server side using the integrated Conda package manager ensuring all our code runs seamlessly inside of Snowflake.

 ![](assets/vhol-udtf.png)